 As the water level fell, searchers found the body of an engineer who had been missing since his locomotive had been swept off the track by flood water and partially submerged in mud.

-The flood of 1908 did not top the record water level of the great flood of 1889, although it came close: At the old waterworks plant a nail marked the highest level of the water during the 1889 flood.
+The flood of 1908 did not surpass the record water level of the great flood of 1889, although it came close: At the old waterworks plant a nail on a wall marked the highest level of the water during the 1889 flood.
 At 1 p.m. on April 20, 1908, the river crested just nineteen inches below that nail.

 Fourteen years later, on April 25, 1922, the river would make another run at that nail.